Red Kola

 Red Kola is a carbonated soft drink made from fruit extracts, and may include flavouring from the kola nut.
-Red Kola is made by various firms including Currie's (operated by Dunns Food & Drinks Ltd), Solripe, and A.G.
+Red Kola is made by various firms including Currie's (operated by Dunns Food & Drinks Ltd) and A.G.
 Barr.

 Despite the name, it bears no resemblance to more traditional cola drinks in either flavour or appearance.
 It is bright red in colour and has a unique taste, significantly sharper than cola and with a strong fruit base.

 Ingredients

 Currie's Red Kola: carbonated water, sugar, tartaric acid, flavourings, preservative (sodium benzoate), sweeteners (sodium saccharin, aspartame), colours (E163, E100).

 Barr Red Kola: carbonated water, sugar, citric acid, flavouring, concentrates (black carrot, safflower), sweeteners (sucralose, acesulfame K), preservative (sodium benzoate).